How much lux do plants need? That’s one of the most frequently asked questions in indoor gardening.

 You can use PPFD to choose the best grow lights for your plants.

-Most grow light manufacturers give the PPFD measurements of their devices in addition to information about their coverage area.
+Most grow light manufacturers give the PPFD measurements of their devices.
+Additionally, they provide information about their coverage area.

-Using that data, you can choose a grow lamp that suits your plants’ light needs and perfectly fits your growing area.
+Now you are armed with that data.
+You can choose a grow lamp that suits your plants’ light needs and fits your growing area to a T.

 Sometimes, you can still use these units to measure light for plants.